Surveillance Methodology · Costa Rica · Counter-Surveillance

 San José, Costa Rica — The Same White SUV

 David noticed the white Toyota SUV for the third time in three days.
-First time was Tuesday morning leaving his Escazú apartment—white SUV pulled out from the curb three cars behind him.
+First time was Tuesday morning leaving his Escazú apartment.
+White SUV pulled out from the curb three cars behind him.
 He'd thought nothing of it.
-White SUVs were common in Costa Rica.
+White SUVs are common in Costa Rica.
 Probably just someone heading to work at the same time.

 Second time was Wednesday afternoon leaving his office in San José centro.
 White SUV again, different location, three or four cars back in traffic.
 Same license plate prefix he'd half-noticed the day before.
-He'd started paying attention then.
-Made a mental note to watch for it again.
+He started paying attention then.

 Thursday morning, there it was.
 Parked across from his apartment building.
 Two people inside.
-When David pulled out of his parking spot and headed toward Autopista Próspero Fernández, the white SUV followed.
+When David pulled out and headed toward Autopista Próspero Fernández, the white SUV followed.
 Maintained consistent distance.
-Never got closer than two or three vehicles.
 Stayed with him through three lane changes and two exits before David took a random turn into a residential neighborhood he never visited.

 The white SUV followed.